patzm/dockerfiles/nextcloud/README.md

 Note that `DB_PASSWORD` and `MYSQL_PASSWORD` must match.

-Then upload the `.env` file into Portainer and populate the environment.
+Then upload the `nextcloud.env` file into Portainer and populate the environment.